rust-lang/book/src/ch04-03-references-and-borrowing.md

 }
 ```

 First, we had to change `s` to be `mut`.
-Then, we had to create a mutable
+Then we had to create a mutable
 reference with `&mut s` and accept a mutable reference with `some_string: &mut
 String`.